 We turned around, went back up, had lunch, and considered our options.
 There was supposed to be a hike along a canyon rim a bit further up the road.
 As we drove out of town we got flagged down by a Bedouin farmer, and we gave him a lift up the steep road up to the main highway.
 We drove on to the hiking place, but as it turned out the hike was a complicated affair involving jeep shuttles, guides, and steep fees.
 We said no, turned around, and drove to a viewpoint along the highway deciding what to do.

 At the viewpoint we were enjoying a cup of tea which we had bought from a little boy running a tea stall.
-As we were sitting there a bunch of young boys pulled up in their cars, their stereos blaring Arabic pop music.
+As we were sitting there, a bunch of young men pulled up in their cars, their stereos blaring Arabic pop music.
 They were snapping pictures with their phones, posing.
 They were not really paying attention to a couple of western tourists, but on a whim I walked over and offered to take a picture with all of them in it.
 Their faces lit up, they gave me their phones, and I snapped pictures while they were horsing around.
 They got back into their cars and drove off down the road.

 We decided to check out a spring which had been pointed out to us by the hotel owner.
 As we walked up to the spot we met the same boys again.
 They had laid out a blanket, and in the middle was a gigantic dish with spiced rice, beans, and chicken.
 They were about to have a picnic lunch.
 Immediately they recognized us, asked us to sit down on their blanket, and offered to share their food with them, which we did.

 After a while we exchanged email addresses and said our goodbyes.
 Just down the trail was another Jordanian family on an outing, a husband and wife and their three children.
-They spoke good English and struck up a conversation with them.
+They spoke good English and we struck up a conversation with them.
 Before long they invited us to come stay at their house in Amman.
 It was very endearing.
 After chatting for a while we said our goodbyes, and we went back into town.

 I used to enjoy watching the tv show “My Name Is Earl”.
 Earl always goes on about karma, and giving the Bedouin farmer a ride may have swung karma in our favour.
 Sometimes when traveling you expect one thing but then something else happens.
 We expected to be hiking, but ended up on a little cultural exchange instead.
 It was a wonderful and memorable afternoon.